|Company||W G Bagnall|

 2996 was purchased from SCOW in September 1957 and went to Austin’s Longbridge Works along with one other of the three engines.
 The third was bought by the National Coal Board for use in South Wales and was scrapped in 1967.

 In November 1973 both the locomotives at Longridge were bought for preservation by the West Somerset Railway and initially stored at Taunton.
-Victor was returned to steam on the West Somerset Railway in December 1976.
+Victor was returned to steam on the West Somerset Railway and hauled the Directors Special train in December 1975.

 The two locomotives were not suited to the operations over a line as long as the West Somerset Railway and were rough riders because of the short wheelbase.
 Both of these locomotives have since been preserved – 2996 Victor at the Lakeside & Haverthwaite Railway and 2994 Vulcan at the Stephenson Railway Museum.